psevestre/openid-fapi/FAPI_2_0_Baseline_Profile.md

  * lifetime for request objects?
  * (to be moved to grant management):
      * shall require explicit consent by the user to authorize the requested scope if it has not been previously authorized;
-     * should clearly identify long-term grants to the user during authorization as in 16.18 of [OIDC]; and
+     * should clearly identify long-term grants to the user during authorization as in 16.18 of [@!OpenID]; and
-     * should provide a mechanism for the end-user to revoke access tokens and refresh tokens granted to a client as in 16.18 of [OIDC].
+     * should provide a mechanism for the end-user to revoke access tokens and refresh tokens granted to a client as in 16.18 of [@!OpenID].
  * (relevance/meaning unclear):
      * shall return token responses that conform to section 4.1.4 of [RFC6749];
      * shall return an invalid_client error as defined in 5.2 of [RFC6749] when mis-matched client identifiers were provided through the client authentication methods that permits sending the client identifier in more than one way;